orvio/LNGateway/index.md

 It transfers messages from one connection to the other and can be used instead of a LocoBuffer in JMRI.

 A PDF of the schematic is available [here](https://orvio.github.io/LNGateway/LNGateway.pdf).
 All required parts are THT (through hole technology), so the circuit is easy to solder and can be set up on a bread board for testing.
+The part list with required amounts and estimated prices is available [here](bom.md).

 Programming instructions for the Arduino board are available [here](program.md).

+A tutorial video describing the setup of the Raspberry PI is available on Youtube: [https://youtu.be/PdjqzoUwuFU](https://youtu.be/PdjqzoUwuFU).

 The main purpose is to provide a gateway for throttle messages between wifi trottles connected to JMRI and a DCC command station.
 It understands enough Loconet to block certain message types in order to cut down on traffic on either side of the bridge.